tin6150/psg/README2.rst

 - `backquote`       # don't seems to be rendered any differently, even though vim did highlight it
 - 'single quote'
 - 'single quote'	# again, everything is verbatim here
-- "double quote"	# this was rendered in italic in github
+- "double quote"
-    - a four-space indented list item
+- lets try with two quotes
+    * ``double backquotes``  yes this was highligted in reverse text and monospace font
+    * ''double single quotes''
+    * ""double double quotes""
 - lets try with triples:
-    * ```triple backquotes```  yes this was highligted in reverse text and monospace font
+    * ```triple backquotes```  the extra backquote shows up in the final text
     * '''triple single quote'''
     * """triple double quote"""
 * bulleted list same as dash list?